dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/managing_places.md

 ![statuses](../images/statuses.png)

-> Note: DO NOT delete or rename the default status.
+> **Note**: DO NOT delete or rename the default status.
 Only responses with a status of "Visible on map" will be displayed on the map.

 Check out the [Using statuses](/articles/screendoor/projects/using_statuses.html) article to learn more about Screendoor statuses.